This is a special article for July 24- International Self-Care Day

 As we learn emotions, our mind is let loose to ride the coaster of zillions of thoughts followed by more emotions.
 We are handed the ticket to enjoying the party of self-abuse.
 The actions of other people start to hurt us, and we get annoyed easily by people, places, and situations.
 We assume that a person or situation is responsible for our state and how we feel, and we wait for an apology or for the situation to change to be happy again or feel better.

 We blame others for all that is happening in our life.
 Some of us never realize this and continue to experience pain for our entire life.
-We assume our thoughts and feelings will be changed when another person makes us feel better, that our happiness and inner peace is dependent on the external world and not on ourselves.
+We assume our thoughts and feelings will be changed when another person makes us feel better, that our happiness and inner peace is dependent on

 Responsibility is being aware that every thought, how you feel and think, your attitude, beliefs that you carry, and actions you do — all are created by you and you alone.
 How you respond to a situation or circumstance is your responsibility.
 The ability to respond is your responsibility!